 Protect Against Attacks with Edge Firewall

-Many of the changes companies implemented during the pandemic, such as transitioning to the cloud and/or re-architecting their systems into microservices, expand surface area to create new attack vectors that must be secured to guarantee availability on Black Friday.
+Many of the changes companies implemented to accelerate their digital transformation, such as transitioning to the cloud and/or re-architecting their systems into microservices, have expanded their applications’ surface area to create new attack vectors that must be secured to guarantee availability on Black Friday.
 Azion’s Edge Firewall enables e-commerce companies to build zero-trust security, a new model designed to provide protection in today’s threat landscape by replacing legacy security models, which are designed to protect a single corporate perimeter, with updated protocols that secure workloads, users, and networks anywhere and everywhere.

 With Edge Firewall, customers can run custom security protocols at the edge, enabling them to automatically block malicious traffic, easily discover threats, and act quickly to stop ongoing attacks and eliminate vulnerabilities.
 In addition to DDoS mitigation, Edge Firewall is integrated with WAF and Network Layer Protection, improving visibility and enabling automation to eliminate threats before they threaten your business’ availability.